madhur/madhur.github.com/_posts/2013-11-05-updateportablejekyll.markdown

 * Git 1.8.3
 * Python 2.7.5

-You can download the complete updated PortableJekyll package [here from my dropbox link](https://www.dropbox.com/sh/40l6mgbl1ce2kej/lF6ykQxt9d)
+You can download the complete updated PortableJekyll package [here from my github repo](https://github.com/madhur/PortableJekyll)